 Our economic restructuring committee continues to work on helping existing businesses and attracting new businesses to take advantage of opportunities offered by our proximity to the trail.
 For more information please contact us.

 A grant from the Lumber Heritage Region to the Trails Association matched by a local member funded markers for historic sites along the corridor to recognize the many nature-based industries that existed in the past.
+Additional markers have been added with more to come.

 Needs –There are great business opportunities for existing businesses to expand services to meet the needs of those who will use the trail, as well as new business opportunities.
 There are a number of vacant properties with good potential.
 Some of the businesses needed are: